bahtiyartan/troia/docs/20Variablesscope.rst

 ::

 	In a class method, a member variable overrides variables that is defined for a larger scope (global).
-For example if you have an integer type member variable named XPOS and a global variable with same name, all methods use member variable when XPOS is accessed to do any operation.
+For example if you have an integer type member variable named XPOS and a global variable with same name, all methods use member when XPOS is accessed to do any operation.

 Global Scope